Share this

 • Herbicides provide some control of horsetail when used according to the label instructions.

-• All Equisetum species stems have a thick, waxy surface.
-This reduces herbicide efficacy.
+• All horsetail species stems have a thick, waxy surface.
+This reduces herbicide effectiveness.

-• Consult a pest control specialist for guidance when controlling Equisetum species with herbicide.
+• Consult a pest control specialist for guidance when controlling horsetail with herbicide.

 Monitoring and Follow-Up